tchesa/optical-character-recognition/README.md

 # optical-character-recognition
-Simple implementation of an optical recognition script
+Simple implementation of an optical character recognition script using SVM